 Frequently Asked Questions

-In general, yes, if you have a retail product you will require a barcode.
-This is not a legal requirement anywhere, however most retailers require that you have a barcode for them to consider stocking your product.
-This is because of the amount of time barcodes save as well as making the checkout process more accurate (i.e. removing room for human error).
+In general, yes, if you have a retail product, you will require a barcode.
+This is not a legal requirement anywhere.
+However, most retailers require that you have a barcode for them to consider stocking your product.
+This is because of the number of time barcodes save and making the checkout process more accurate (i.e. removing room for human error).
 If you only stock your product in your own store, then it is up to you as to whether you want to barcode them or not.
-In this case you could theoretically make up the barcode numbers and use these made up numbers for your own internal system.
+In this case, you could theoretically make up the barcode numbers and use these made-up numbers for your own internal system.

 Both of these barcode types are reasonably similar. – Both are used for retail purposes and are designed for international use.
-There are a couple of main differences however; 1 – UPC-A Barcodes have 12 digits whereas EAN-13 Barcodes have 13 digits.
-2 – UPC-A Barcodes are used almost exclusively in the USA (although can technically be used elsewhere as mentioned previously).
-EAN-13 Barcodes are used primarily outside of the USA (although can generally be used in the USA as well).
-So, as a general rule – if you product is selling internationally, use an EAN-13 barcode.
+However, there are a couple of main differences; 1 – UPC-A Barcodes have 12 digits whereas EAN-13 Barcodes have 13 digits.
+2 – UPC-A Barcodes are used almost exclusively in the USA (although they can technically be used elsewhere, as mentioned previously).
+EAN-13 Barcodes are used primarily outside of the USA (although they can generally be used in the USA).
+So, as a general rule – if your product is selling internationally, use an EAN-13 barcode.
 If it is selling exclusively in the USA, use a UPC-A Barcode.

-In some cases it is possible to have the same barcode on different product variations (i.e. different colours).
-This depends on the store, as many stores use barcodes both for establishing price and reordering information (in which case you would need different barcodes).
-Some stores however only use barcodes for establishing the price at the checkout.
-In this case you may be able to use the same barcode on different product variations (as long as the price doesn’t change).
+In some cases, it is possible to have the same barcode on different product variations (i.e. different colours).
+This depends on the store, as many stores use barcodes to establish the price and reordering information (in which case you would need different barcodes).
+Some stores, however, only use barcodes for establishing the price at the checkout.
+In this case, you may be able to use the same barcode on different product variations (as long as the price doesn’t change).

-In general, the easier you make it for your retailers, the more happy they are likely to be to stock and keep stocking your product.
-So, if at all possible we would recommend having different barcodes for each variation.
+In general, the easier you make it for your retailers, the happier they are likely to be to stock and keep stocking your product.
+So, if at all possible, we would recommend having different barcodes for each variation.

-If you require a large quantity of barcode numbers, please contact us for a specialized quote.
+If you require a large number of barcode numbers, please contact us for a specialized quote.

-The vast majority of stores internationally will accept our barcodes, however there are one or two exceptions in a few countries.
-As far as we know, none of the exceptions occur in the UK – the only store with any kind of barcode restrictions here is ASDA who require verification reports which we can arrange.
+The vast majority of stores internationally will accept our barcodes.
+However, there are one or two exceptions in a few countries.
+As far as we know, none of the exceptions occurs in the UK – the only store with any barcode restrictions here is ASDA who require verification reports which we can arrange.

 USA – Walmart, Sam’s Club, Krogers, Fred Mayers, Macy’s & JC Penney’s